 Our rewards process is combined with our school attendance.
 Each week the student support staff will review attendance, engagement in learning and behaviour around school.
-Those students who have over 90% green on their Trackit profile and 100% attendance for that week will receive a golden ticket as a reward.
+Those students who have over 90% green on their tracking profile and 100% attendance for that week will receive a golden ticket as a reward.

 PRAG What does it look like?
-Type of action Purple Star award Following all 6 expectations without requiring any prompting: Ready to learn, allowing others to learn and contribute, engaging in learning activities, work allocated is completed, extension tasks are started. praise /recognition - 5 extra points which will be calculated towards a golden ticket Green Trackits Following all 6 expectation with some prompting: Supported and some prompting to follow expectations praise /recognition - 6 points which will be calculated towards a golden ticket Yellow Trackits Following only some of the 6 expectations/ low level behaviour.
-Include - Examples of lower level behaviour: • name calling • refusal to follow instructions • off task for shorter period of time • minor rule breaking set out in expectations • persistent distracting and winding up others • not attending a lesson Support/ sanction Red Trackits Not following any of the 6 expectations/ more significant behaviours.
-Include - Being aggressive to others. screaming shouting abuse/ aggressive manner Bullying Walking out for the majority of the lesson and not engaging for long periods) Intentional hurting others biting pinching, slapping, spitting, hair pulling Support/ sanction

-• Intentionally damaging or using equipment in a

-dangerous manner such as throwing chairs or
+Type of action Purple Star award Following all 6 expectations without requiring any prompting: Ready to learn, allowing others to learn and contribute, engaging in learning activities, work allocated is completed, extension tasks are started.
+Following all 6 expectations • Following our schools expectations: • Be here and on time • Be ready to learn • Follow Instructions • Speak appropriately to everyone • Keep your hands and your feet to yourself • Look after your learning environment praise /recognition - 5 extra points which will be calculated towards a purple ticket praise /recognition - 6 points which will be calculated towards a purple ticket Amber points Following only some of the 6 expectations/ low level behaviour.
+Include - • name calling • refusal to follow instructions for short period of time • off task for shorter period of time • minor rule breaking set out in expectations • left lesson, but returned and completed work Support and strategies will be offered Reminders will be given about the behaviour Yellow points Not following the 6 expectations.
+Despite reminders being given behaviour continues or higher level of behaviours • not attending a lesson out of choice • Being aggressive to others. • screaming shouting • Bullying behaviour • Walking out for the majority of the lesson and not engaging for long periods • persistent distracting and winding up others • dysregulation Support and strategies will be offered Mend it session Students will be asked to complete the missed work in their own time this may include after school times. • Sanctions Red Not following any of the 6 expectations/ more points Intentional hurting others biting pinching, slapping, spitting, hair pulling Acting in an abusive /aggressive manner Intentionally damaging or using equipment in a dangerous manner such as throwing chairs or tipping tables Destructive behaviour such as: throwing things, breaking furniture and damaging school Highly disruptive behaviour such as: persistent shouting/ name calling, prolonged interruption to the learning of others Incidents resulting in the use of any Physical Intervention (reasonable force) Bullying behaviour against protected characteristics - age, disability, race, religion or belief, sex, or sexual orientation Support and strategies will be offered Mend it session Students will be asked to complete the missed work in their own time this may include after school times.
+Sanctions

-tipping tables

-- Destructive behaviour such as: throwing things, breaking furniture and damaging school - Highly disruptive behaviour such as: persistent shouting/ name calling, prolonged interruption to the learning of others - Incidents resulting in the use of any Physical Intervention (reasonable force)